-The Zimmerli Art Museum to Offer Free Admission, 5/16-18
+The Zimmerli Art Museum Offers Free Admission, Now thru 5/18

 Last year, the Zimmerli-along with more than 170 other AAMD member museums across North America-participated in Art Museum Day.
 Art Museum Day emphasizes the essential role that art museums play in their communities, highlights the value of the visual arts in society, and provides new opportunities for audiences to participate in the wide-ranging programs offered by AAMD member museums.
 The Zimmerli also invites visitors to share their experiences on Art Museum Day via social media with the hashtag #ArtMuseumDay.

 This year, because Art Museum Day coincides with Alumni and Commencement gatherings, the Zimmerli is extending free admission for the entire weekend.
 "Art museums are a great place to make memories with the special people in your life.
 Whether it's our neighbors in New Brunswick, graduates about to embark on the world beyond Rutgers, or alumni coming back to reconnect with old friends, we offer visitors an inspiring environment to enjoy time with one another," observes interim director Marti Mayo.
 "This year, we are especially pleased to feature a free photobooth in the exhibition 'Striking Resemblance: The Changing Art of Portraiture.'
 After visitors explore the history and evolution of the genre, they can make their own portraits to remember their day together."

 "Art museums play a powerful role as community gathering places, bringing together people from all walks of life to experience the best of human creativity," said Chris Anagnos, Executive Director of AAMD.
 "AAMD is so pleased that the Zimmerli Art Museum at Rutgers is joining us in this celebration by inviting everyone in New Brunswick to participate in Art Museum Day."